Vegan Peppermint Mocha Donuts

 Peppermint peppermint pepperminttt!!

-Seriously my peppermint addiction this month is getting a little out of control.
+Seriously, my peppermint obsession this month is getting a little out of control.
 I have a big box of candy canes and I’m not afraid to use em!
 I’m just in the mood to crush them up and throw them on just about anything.
-Hot chocolate?
-Chocolate bark? heck yes!
+Peppermint Hot Chocolate?
+Yes.
+Marbled Peppermint Bark?
+Heck yes!
 Donuts?
 YOU GOT IT!

-Because if there’s one festive Christmas treat I can think of, it’s candy canes.
+If there’s one festive Christmas treat I can think of, it’s candy canes.
 Red and white striped peppermint candy canes to be exact.
-And let me tell you if you think candy canes are good on their own, then omg just wait until you try them crushed up on top of DONUTS.
+And let me tell you if you think candy canes are good on their own, then omg just wait until you try them crushed up on top of DONUTS. *Drops mic.*

-Rather than just making these as regular chocolate donuts, on top of it we’re doing as twist off of the classic Starbucks Christmas drink: a peppermint mocha.
-Aka these have chocolate and coffee in them and are topped off with a chocolate glaze and crushed candy canes.
+Rather than just making these as regular chocolate donuts, we’re doing a twist off of the classic Starbucks Christmas drink: a peppermint mocha.
+These donuts have chocolate and coffee in them and are topped off with a chocolate glaze and crushed candy canes.
 Basically, these donuts are heaven.

 Why you’ll love this recipe

 - Glossy chocolate topping.
 Who doesn’t love a glazed donut?
 This donut glaze is made from melted chocolate which creates a super chocolatey topping that goes perfectly with the mocha chocolatey donuts!

 - Fun holiday activitiy.
-Peppermint mocha donuts (also, any donuts) are fun to make as an activity for the holidays.
+Peppermint mocha donuts (also, any donuts) are fun to make as an activity for the holidays!

 - I use this donut pan to make these donuts.